rob-foulkrod/Frontier-Hack-Event/Instructions/Labs/2-define-the-challenge.md

 **Steps**:

-- Open a new browser tab and navigate to [m365.cloud.microsoft/chat](https://m365.cloud.microsoft/chat/).
+- Open a new browser tab and navigate to <a href="https://m365.cloud.microsoft/chat" target="_blank">m365.cloud.microsoft/chat</a>.
 - Ensure the **Work mode** tab is selected in Copilot Chat:

     ![Screenshot showing Work mode tab in Copilot Chat.](../Labs/Media/work-web-mode.png)